A23a: History

 On 14 January 2024, dramatic archways caused by wave action on A23a were documented by a drone operated by Eyos Expeditions videographer Richard Sidey and expedition leader Ian Strachan.
 Their footage was published widely by the BBC and CNN.
 In early April 2024, the iceberg entered the Antarctic Circumpolar Current but stayed in place as it was trapped in a Taylor column—as confirmed in August 2024—over the Pirie Bank seamount near the South Orkney Islands about 375 mi from the Antarctic Peninsula, turning counterclockwise by around 15 degrees every day.
-In December 2024, the British Antarctic Survey (BAS) reported that the iceberg had exited the Taylor column and was now beginning to drift further North through the Southern Ocean.
+In December 2024, the British Antarctic Survey (BAS) reported that the iceberg had exited the Taylor column and was now beginning to drift further north through the Southern Ocean.

 The BAS expected A23a to follow the Antarctic Circumpolar Current towards the island of South Georgia in the southern Atlantic Ocean, where it would eventually encounter warmer water and break up into smaller icebergs.
 As of 23 January 2025, A23a was 173 mi away from South Georgia and still on its way towards the island.
+Also in January, an expedition guide on a tourist ship spotted rusted debris visible in the edges of the iceberg, later confirmed to be un-salvaged remnants of Druzhnaya I.

+In February 2025, a French documentary crew filmed around the iceberg for several days, observing whales, penguins, leopard seals and birds including snow petrels living on and around it.